DynamicProgramming-StructuralEstimation/LandUse.jl/docs/src/index.md

 ## Intro

 This is the documentation for `julia` computation code used in the paper [*Structural Change, Land Use and Urban Expansion* (link)](https://floswald.github.io/pdf/landuse-draft.pdf) by Coeurdacier, Oswald and Teignier.
-The package repository is on github at <https://github.com/floswald/LandUse.jl>.
+The package repository is available on github at <https://github.com/floswald/LandUse.jl>.

 There is an associated [R package `LandUseR`](https://github.com/floswald/LandUseR) whose [website](http://floswald.github.io/LandUseR), documents for the data measurement parts used in the paper, basically the code for sections B.6 and B.7 of our [*online appendix* (link)](https://floswald.github.io/pdf/landuse-appendix.pdf)